Rebalance window

 Restrict rebalancing to only reach the target level for portfolio accounts, without any other buys or sells.
 This feature has different effects depending on the rebalance method (buying with current cash or using cash from sells) – see Choose rebalance method.

 With the conservative rebalancing method (buy with current cash only), securities are bought and sold only to achieve the target level of the account.
-If the account has excess cash, the selected securities (largest first) are bought as long as there is available cash but nothing is sold.
-If the account has a lack of cash, the selected securities (largest first) are sold until the account reaches the target level - nothing is bought and securities are sold only to rebalance the account to the defined level.
+If the account has excess cash, the selected securities (starting from the ones that have the largest difference with the target) are bought as long as there is available cash but nothing is sold.
+If the account has a lack of cash, the selected securities (starting from the ones that have the largest difference with the target) are sold until the account reaches the target level - nothing is bought and securities are sold only to rebalance the account to the defined level.

 With the exchange method (buy with cash from sells only), if the account balance is below the target, it is first rebalanced with sells.
 After this, the excess cash from sells is used to buy the securities to be rebalanced, but securities are sold only to cover all the necessary buys.
 If there are executable sell trade orders, the cash coming in from these is taken into account when selling the securities.